ChurchApps/FreeShowWeb/src/routes/docs/styles/+page.md

 ## Template

 You can set a template to override the output style to get different styles in outputs with the same input, useful for [lower thirds](./outputs#how-to-create-lower-third-display-for-a-live-stream).
-The text color will not be changed by the template if you have a custom color, only if the color remains white (default) will the template text color be applied to the text.
+The template text color will be used, unless the slide item text has multiple colors, in that case the original colors will be used!

 ## Metadata